Adithya-DSAIML/Library-System-Management/README.md

    https://github.com/Adithya-DSAIML/Library-System-Management
    ```
 3. **Run the Queries**: Setup the Database and use the SQL queries in the `Library_Management.sql` file to perform the analysis.
-4. **Explore and Modify**: Customize the queries as needed to explore different aspects of the data or answer additional questions.
+4. **Explore and Modify**: Customize the queries as needed to explore different aspects of the data or to answer additional questions.

 ## Author - Adithya Anand